VarsityPlug0/TelegramBot/CHANNEL_BOT_SETUP.md

 Once configured, your bot will:
 - **Stay online 24/7**
-- **Post your images to the channel**
+- **Post your images to the channel with action links**
-- **Answer questions about SafeChain AI**
+- **Answer questions about SafeChain AI with action links**
 - **Provide admin-only security**
+- **Drive traffic to your website automatically**

-Your channel will have a professional, automated posting system! 🚀
+Your channel will have a professional, automated posting system with built-in call-to-action links! 🚀